Working together to maximise health for you and your baby.

 - Domestic Violence

 Don’t be afraid to say – your information is confidential and would only be shared with your consent.

 If you have concerns about your pregnancy or postnatal period Maternity Triage is always available for advice.
 Triage can be contacted 24 hours a day on 01324 567098.

 All babies born in Scotland are eligible to receive a baby box.
 Please discuss with your midwife if you would like to apply for one.

 Find out more about baby boxes on the Parent Club website.

 Some baby’s may arrive early for lots of different reasons, on occasion due to your baby’s specific care needs we may need to transfer your baby to an alternative hospital.
 This might be before or after the baby is born.
 If your baby is showing signs of an early arrival we will work with you to create a plan of care that supports both you and your baby.

 From birth to starting school every child and family is offered a programme of support, guidance and regular developmental reviews by your named health visitor.

 Your health visitor will contact you when you are about 32-34 weeks pregnant to offer you an antenatal home visit.
 At that time your health visitor will offer you information about the service that they provide to every child and family through the new universal health visiting pathway.

-Find more details about the role of the Health Visitor in the postnatal section of this website.
+Find more details about the role of the Health Visitor in the Postnatal Wellbeing page.